canalplus/rx-player/doc/api/player_options.md

 });
 ```

 ### <a name="prop-initialAudioBitrate"></a>initialAudioBitrate

 _type_: ``Number|undefined``

 _defaults_: ``0``

-The initial ceil for the audio bitrate, in bits per seconds
+This is a ceil value for the initial audio bitrate chosen.

+That is, the first audio representation chosen will be:
+  - inferior to this value.
+  - the closest available to this value (after filtering out the other, superior, ones)

-If lower than the lowest audio bitrate available, the lowest audio bitrate available will be taken instead.
+If no representation is found to respect those rules, the representation with the lowest bitrate will be chosen instead.
+Thus, the default value - ``0`` - will lead to the lowest bitrate being chosen at first.

 ```js
 // Begin either by the audio bitrate just below or equal to 5000 bps if found